RoadieHQ/marketing-site/content/backstage/plugins/snyk.md

               Authorization: token ${SNYK_TOKEN}
           ...

-  - intro: You can also optionally add the following config to the app.config
+  - intro: You can also optionally add the following config to your `app.config`.
     language: yaml
     code: |
       snyk: